AndrejaCH/Pewlett-Hackard-Analysis/README.md

 <img src="Graphics/EmployeesTitleSum.PNG" width="30%" height="30%">
 </p>
 <p align="center">
-The table with the employee grouped by title
+Table with the employee grouped by title
 </p>

-#### Overview the code
-In order to retrieve this table I used `GROUP BY ut.title` command, and it is responsible for grouping the rows by titles.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Overview of the code** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In order to retrieve this table I used `GROUP BY ut.title` command, and it is responsible for grouping the rows by titles.
 Next, I used its corresponding command `COUNT (ut.title)` that counts how many times specific title appears in the database.

 **4. The employees eligible for the mentorship program**
 -	The table contains employee number, first name, last name, birth date, from date, to date and title.